2nd Parliament of William III and Mary II

+Party lines

 The new parliament was more or less equally divided along party lines, with 243 Whig and 241 Tory members, plus 28 others.
 Sir John Trevor was installed as Speaker of the House of Commons.
 The ministry, however, was not formed on party lines but drawn from both parties, albeit dominated by Tories.
 Its nominal head was the Lord Treasurer, Marquess of Carmarthen.

 In the second session a number of innovative measures were approved to deal with the question of raising the large amounts of short-term money required to finance the Williamite war in Ireland and the Nine Years War in Europe and North America.
-These introduced the practice of deficit financing and an institutionalized National Debt.
+These introduced the practice of deficit financing and an institutionalised National Debt.

 By 1694, towards the end of the parliament, the Whig party, led by the First Whig Junto, were in the ascendancy and dominating the government.
 The 1693–94 session concerned itself with the raising of huge amounts of money to support the war effort.
 A financial crisis was averted when the new Chancellor of the Exchequer, Charles Montagu introduced the successful Million Lottery and established the Bank of England.

 The 6th and last session of the parliament began in November 1694.
 After the death of Queen Mary in December the Tories were again resurgent and highly critical of the cost and conduct of the war with France.
 But accusations of corruption against certain leading Tories resulted in the replacement of the Speaker by Paul Foley and the impeachment of Lord Carmarthen, now the Duke of Leeds.
 The scandals obliged the King to dissolve the parliament on 11 October 1695.